• Skip to primary navigation

 Fully chargedYou need to charge Galaxy Note 10 before you can use it.
 Everybody knows it.
 But do you know how to charge Galaxy Note 10 battery properly?

-If you are new to wireless charging or fast charging (quick charge), you may get confused on the charging options for Galaxy Note 10.
+If you are new to wireless charging or fast charging (quick charge), you may get confused about the charging options for Galaxy Note 10.

 Table of Contents hide